TD-Community/TDVersionExplorer/README.md

 - Missing Microsoft c++ redistributables

-As TDVersionExplorer uses TD CDK libraries, which is a small subset of the TD runtime, it might occur that referenced dll's like Microsoft c++ runtime could be missing or is incomplete.
+Since TDVersionExplorer relies on TD CDK libraries, which are a limited subset of the full TD runtime, some referenced DLLs, such as the Microsoft C++ runtime, may be missing or incomplete.
-For most CDK archives in TDVersionExpolorer which are included as resources in the main executable the needed dependancies are included.
+For most CDK archives within TDVersionExplorer (included as resources in the main executable), the necessary dependencies are included.

-When conversion fails due to errors ERROR_CDKLOAD or ERROR_CALLCDK, this is an indication the needed dependancies are not yet present on your system.
+However, if conversion fails with ERROR_CDKLOAD or ERROR_CALLCDK errors, this indicates that required dependencies are not present on your system.

-To get it working, copy the complete TD runtime installation to the subfolder in the temp folder mentioned above to see the conversion works.
-They are mostly available as separate files in the TD Deploy setup.
+To resolve this, copy the complete TD runtime installation into the specified subfolder in the temporary directory, then check if the conversion works.
+These files are generally available as separate redist files in the TD Deploy setup.

-If so, please report this so the missing files can be added in the officisl archive.
+If additional files are required, please report this so they can be added to the official archive.

 - Crashing TDVersionExplorerConverter helper process